Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

 We now relate the results of this paper to the heuristic observations of BKL \cite{BK1, BKL1, BKL2, KL} regarding problems in relativistic cosmology, and explain how these heuristics manifest themselves rigorously in our work.

-\paragraph{The BKL heuristics and Kasner inversions} In \cite{KL}, Khalatnikov and Lifschitz propose an asymptotic form of the metric for a spacetime obeying the vacuum Einstein equations in the vicinity of a spacelike singularity.
-Assuming the spacetime $\mathcal{M}$ to be $I \times \Sigma = (0, T) \times \Sigma$ for some spatial $3$-manifold $\Sigma$, they write:
+\paragraph{The BKL heuristics and Kasner bounces} In \cite{KL}, Khalatnikov and Lifschitz propose an asymptotic form of the metric for a spacetime obeying the vacuum Einstein equations in the vicinity of a spacelike singularity.
+Assuming $\mathcal{M} \cong I \times \Sigma = (0, T) \times \Sigma$ for some spatial $3$-manifold $\Sigma$, they suggest that $g$ locally takes the form

-Here the exponents $p_I(x)$ are smooth functions on $\Sigma$, the $\omega_I(x)$ form a basis of $1$-forms on $\Sigma$, and the metric is `synchronized' so that the singularity is located at $\tau = 0$.
+Here, the exponents $p_I(x)$ are smooth functions on $\Sigma$, the $\omega_I(x)$ form a (local) basis of $1$-forms on $\Sigma$, and the metric is `synchronized' so that the singularity is located at $\tau = 0$.
 The exponents $p_I(x)$ are further constrained to obey the following two so-called \emph{Kasner relations}:

 However, \cite{KL} argues that generically, there is an inconsistency in the ansatz \eqref{kl_ansatz}, so long as near $\tau = 0$, one fails to obey the \emph{subcriticality condition}:

 Further, in $1+3$-dimensional vacuum, the relations (\ref{kasner1}) mean that the subcriticality condition \eqref{subcriticality} can never hold, outside of the exceptional case where $(p_1, p_2, p_3) = (1, 0, 0)$ or a permutation thereof. \cite{KL} thus concludes that singularities of the form \eqref{kl_ansatz} are not generic.